 The College encourages an open and frank atmosphere in which problems or concerns, receive a timely response.
-If a student disagrees with established rules of conduct, policies, practices, or if they feel their rights have been infringed on, they may express their concern through the problem resolution procedure.
+If a student disagrees with established rules of conduct, policies, practices, or a basic integrity violation, or if they feel their rights have been infringed on, they may express their concern through the problem resolution procedure.
 Limitations and acknowledgements include:

 - No student will be penalized for using the problem resolution procedure, or for voicing a concern in a timely and professional manner.
-A student may discontinue this procedure at any step. - Strict adherence to the procedure timelines will be enforced.
-Problems occurring more than 180 calendar days previous to a situation associated with a class or other schoolrelated matter are not eligible for consideration. - In the event the research required to thoroughly investigate the student's concern extends beyond 10 college business days, the college official researching the problem will notify the student in writing, including the reason for the delay along with the anticipated additional time needed to address the concern.
+A student may discontinue this procedure at any step. - In the event the research required to thoroughly investigate the student's concern extends beyond 10 college business days, the college official researching the problem will notify the student in writing, including the reason for the delay along with the anticipated additional time needed to address the concern.
 This notification will be maintained as part of the investigative file. - Students seeking resolution of concerns resulting from academic or career technical program dismissal may start with the second section of this procedure, "Appeal of Academic Dismissal". - This procedure does not apply to a student who wishes to appeal conduct sanctions imposed by student services or instructional personnel; the information regarding student right to appeal is available in procedure #2611 Student Code of Conduct.